Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `LEN_OUT_img_t`: number of outputdata per invoking;
 	- `LEN32b_PARA_img_t`: number of inputdata per invoking;
 - **kernel Inputs**:
-	- `para_const`: kernel_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed) and so on.
+	- `para_const`: kernel_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed), and so on.
-	- `para_start`: The position which we start the investigation in cartesian coordinate;
+	- `para_start`: The position that you start the investigation in cartesian coordinate;
 - **kernel Outputs**:
-	- `out`: An array which represents our points(specific coordinate direction) to analyze;
+	- `out`: An array that represents the points(specific coordinate direction) to analyze;